m3au/meows/models/global-catalog.md

 - **Browse**: View commands by category, popularity, or status
 - **Search**: Find commands by keyword, functionality, or domain
-- **Import**: Add commands from the global catalog to personal catalogs
+- **Import**: Add commands from the global catalog to personal inventory
 - **Rate**: Provide star ratings for commands
 - **Report**: Flag inappropriate or broken commands
 - **Suggest**: Submit commands for inclusion in the global catalog